 For example, think of a toy ball for a dog.
 You would probably design it for a person to throw it, and for a dog to catch it and return it.
 However, what if you assumed the dog was lazy, how might you design a ball for a lazy dog?
 Maybe it would have a remote control that would ensure it came back to the person throwing it if the dog did not want to retrieve it?

 What about something more difficult, what if you design motorcycles?
 What if your user had no arms, how would you better design this motorbike?
-Once you did this, what would the advantages be for someone with arms and who is able bodied?
+Once you did this, what would the advantages be for someone with arms, and who is able-bodied?
 What might be the applications?
-These might seem like silly examples, but hopefully you get the idea here.
+These might seem like silly examples, but hopefully, you get the idea here.

-Designing for the most difficult user, forces you to think about constraints.
+Designing for the most difficult user forces you to think about constraints.
 Designing for these constraints can actually increase usability for a larger user base.
 Ironically, more than if you had designed for an average user.

 5. Implement or Execute

-Here you do all the usual stuff for building a business case, including actually creating the ‘real’ version of the innovation, materials and operations, think about marketing and distribution, sales and service, logistics, costing, the business model and so on.
+Here you do all the usual stuff for building a business case, including actually creating the ‘real’ version of the innovation, materials, and operations, think about marketing and distribution, sales and service, logistics, costing, the business model, and so on.

 6. The Embedding of Design Thinking

-Embed design thinking by ensuring political, symbolic, cultural and human capital: the final point I will leave you with is the importance of embedding design thinking as a sustainable part of your business or organization.
+Embed design thinking by ensuring political, symbolic, cultural, and human capital: the final point I will leave you with is the importance of embedding design thinking as a sustainable part of your business or organization.
 To do this you need to ensure the following forms of capital are in place:

 Political capital: political capital refers to how decisions are made in the organization, how they are made, who has voice and power, and who does not.
 Many organizations, even massive ones, where design thinking teams or departments have been implemented, really struggle.

 The existing culture of how things are done often prevails.
 Indeed, when I talk to leaders in organizations I explain how difficult change is.
 Using design thinking in a business can be like throwing a stone in a vat of black molasses.
 You see the stone go in, there is a small indentation and ripple, and then it is consumed.
-The molasses then settles looking like nothing ever touched it.
+The molasses then settle looking like nothing ever touched it.